hallaquin/windowtitle/readme.md

 When streaming Geometry Dash on **OBS**, the window title only showed _"Geometry Dash"_, making it impossible to manage my clips properly.

 ## ⚙️ Installation
-1. Download the file `hallacadotsvp.window_title.geode`
+1. Download the file `hallaquin.window_title.geode`
 2. Place it in the `Geometry Dash/geode/mods/` folder
 3. Launch Geometry Dash